sriharshachilakapati/SESL/docs/TheLanguage.md

 The complete language and compiler (we call it a transpiler) is a command line tool, and it never interferes the graphical application at runtime.
 We offer no change in the runtime, and there will be no impact on the performance.
 The programs that you write in SESL will get translated by the transpiler to GLSL, with one big uber-shader that handles all the issues of different GLSL versions.
 Using `#ifdef`s we emit output GLSL that is more platform consistent.
 You can safely use the same shader file in desktop GL > 3.3, or in Android with OpenGL ES > 3.0 and WebGL 1 & 2.

-Though the preprocessor statements are present in the language, there actually is no preprocessor in SESL.
-They emit the same preprocessor statements as in GLSL, and are instead handled by the GLSL compiler which is provided by the OpenGL driver.
+SESL comes with the preprocessor which offers complete directives of the GLSL preprocessor version 450.
+The custom defines can be either made in code, or from command-line options.

 ### 1.4.
 Error Handling

 Having a transpiler for the shaders allows for complete error handling at compile time.
-In SESL, we go for complete error checking, even if there are preprocessor statements, we check for syntax errors regardless.
+In SESL, we go for complete error checking.
 That makes us find the ill formed code very early, and also speed up the debugging process.
 We make the compiler gives much accurate error messages, with exact line and column numbers and often most of the time pointing at the exact lexeme where the error occurred.

-Though there is no preprocessor in SESL, we still check for preprocessor statements in all possible branches.
-In fact we treat `#if` blocks as a block statement, and we check that every `#if` should containing a matching `#endif` clause.

 ### 1.5.
 Typographical Conventions